magento/merchdocs/src/sales/order-archive.md

     ![]({% link images/images-ee/order-archived-select-to-restore.png %}){: .zoom}
     _Select Order to be Restored_

-1. Set the **Actions** control value to `Remove to Archive`.
+1. Set the **Actions** control value to **Move to Order Management**.

  Look for the message that the archived order has been removed from the archive.

-1. In the button bar, click **Return to Order Management**.

 ## To export archived order: